religionnews/rns-campaigns/readme.md

 In your theme, include a `single-rns_campaign.php` file that contains your campaign template along with whatever WordPress template tags you need to display your content (see an example in the `/examples` directory).

 To send a newsletter, create and publish a new Campaign from your Dashboard in (mostly) the normal fashion.
-Campaigns can be published immediately or scheduled.
 See the [Current limitations][] section below for some caveats to the publishing process.

 RNS Campaigns was developed, and works fairly well, for [Religion News Service](http://www.religionnews.com).